idsweb/ids-azure-integrationlabs/README.md

 ### Lab-flowcontrol
 This sample shows a simple flow control with a for loop and a switch statement to take an action based on a property value [Lab-flowcontrol](https://github.com/idsweb/ids-azure-integrationlabs/blob/main/fundementals.logicapps/Lab-flowcontrol/Lab-flowcontrol.md).

+### Lab-httptrigger
+This shows how to use a http trigger, set and receive headers and set different return types.
+[Lab-httptrigger](https://github.com/idsweb/ids-azure-integrationlabs/tree/main/fundementals.logicapps/Lab-httptrigger)